-The fertility rate in Thailand plays a huge role in determining the prospective age structure which is hinted towards a decline in infant population and an increase in the ageing population.
+Is Thailand becoming an ageing population?The fertility rate in Thailand plays a huge role in determining the prospective age structure which is hinted towards a decline in infant population and an increase in the ageing population.
 The ageing population could exceed that of the infant population, driving the Thai society to cope with possible workforce issues and population management.
-Compared to countries with the highest fertility rate, Thailand’s rate is approximately four times less than that of Niger’s fertility rate, where Thailand used to relatively be at the same level in the 1960s.
-With an exponential decline in fertility rate, the Thai society has entered the territory of becoming an aged society since 2003 where women will make up a slightly larger proportion compared to men in this ageing society.
+Owing to an exponential decline in fertility rate, the Thai society has entered the territory of becoming an aged society, with an increasing share of Thai population older than 65 since 2015.

-With China having the highest number of households in the Asia Pacific region in 2021, Thailand ranked ninth with approximately 18.2 million households in the same year.
-The annual income among Thai households seemed to vary exceptionally, ranging from 35,000 baht to more than 875,000 Thai baht per year.
-The drastic differences in household income in Thailand were the result of current local administrations and long-term economic processes that had not benefited the rural population as much as the urban population.
-Regarding household expenditure in Thailand, most of the spending went towards consumer goods, with an average monthly spending amount of approximately 21.35 Thai baht per household in 2018.
+The Thai household financesIn terms of household situation, the number of Thai households put the country in ninth ranking, just after South Korea and Vietnam.
+The annual income among Thai households seemed to vary exceptionally.
+The drastic differences between the lower-class and upper-class household income in Thailand were the result of current local administrations and long-term economic processes that had not benefited the rural population as much as the urban population.
+Regarding household expenditure in Thailand, most of the spending went towards consumer goods, food and drinks, and home furniture.

-Even though migration trends are rather unpredictable, Thailand has shown increasing migration in the past two and a half decades due to job search.
+The immigrant population in ThailandDespite the unpredictable migration trends, Thailand has shown increasing migration in the past two and a half decades due to job search.
 Thailand has always been a hub for migration in the past which eventually led to an inward flow of migration that ultimately coincided with a 10-year economic boom from 1987 to 1996.
 Due to migration and the influx of foreign direct investments, this has also led to differences in wages and remittances between Thailand and its neighboring countries.
-The international population in Thailand now contributes to approximately seven percent of the entire population.